-A mailer must complete PS Form 3615, Mailing Permit Application and Customer Profile, and pay a one-time application fee at the Post Office where mailings are made.
+A mailer must complete PS Form 3615, Mailing Permit Application and Customer Profile, and if applicable pay a one-time application fee at the Post Office where mailings are made.
 If no permit imprint mailings are made and no annual fee payments are made during a 2-year period, the permit is revoked.
 A separate annual mailing fee may also be due, depending on the class of mail to be prepared.

 Producing permit imprints: embossed or unembossed permit imprint indicia may be made by printing press, hand stamp, lithography, mimeograph, address plate, or similar device.
 They must not be typewritten or hand-drawn.